To engage Adam Walker for a concert, please call us on: +44 (0)20 7379 8477 or contact us

 Described by Classic FM as one of the top 5 international flautists, in 2009, at the age of 21, Adam Walker was appointed principal flute of the London Symphony Orchestra and received the ‘Outstanding Young Artist Award’ at the MIDEM Classique Awards in Cannes.
 In 2010 he won a Borletti-Buitoni Trust Fellowship Award and was shortlisted for the Royal Philharmonic Society Outstanding Young Artist Award.

-Concert appearances include LSO St. Luke's (broadcast by BBC Radio 3), City of London Festival, Varese (Italy) and Festspiele Mecklenberg-Vorpommern.
-Over the last year he has returned to Wigmore Hall on several occasions collaborating with Brett Dean, pianists Angela Hewitt and James Baillieu and singers Bernarda Fink and Karina Gauvin.
-He returns as a guest principal with the Chamber Orchestra of Europe.
+Concert appearances include LSO St. Luke’s (broadcast by BBC Radio 3), City of London Festival, Varese (Italy) and Festspiele Mecklenburg-Vorpommern.
+He appears regularly at Wigmore Hall over the last year collaborating with Brett Dean, pianists Angela Hewitt and James Baillieu and singers Bernarda Fink and Karina Gauvin.
+In 2013 he returns as a guest principal with the Chamber Orchestra of Europe.

-Born in 1987, Adam Walker studied at Chetham's School of Music and the Royal Academy of Music with Michael Cox graduating with distinction in 2009 and the HRH Princess Alice Prize for exemplary studentship.
-In 2004 he was a Concerto Finalist in the BBC Young Musicians Competition and in 2007 was selected for representation by Young Classical Artists Trust (YCAT).
+Born in 1987, Adam Walker studied at Chetham’s School of Music and the Royal Academy of Music with Michael Cox graduating with distinction in 2009 and the HRH Princess Alice Prize for exemplary studentship.
+In 2004 he was a Concerto Finalist in the BBC Young Musicians Competition and between 2007-2013 was represented by Young Classical Artists Trust (YCAT).
 He is an Associate of the Royal Academy of Music.